davebenson/doom4-walkthrough/README.md

 Or, you can jump across from the cargo crates in front of the Security Station Doors.

 NOTE: This challenge is frustrating for many people, since it has little margin for error.
 However, it is worth the practice, because the Rune is critical for some of the bosses.
-See Rune Challenges Section for specific advice.

 ## Mission 7: Fight: Security Station
 To get here, from the Main Cargo Bay, look for a pile of 3 crates to climb on.
 The door should have a marker on it (an in-game destination) and there should be Gas here.